tegacodes/lectures/art-is-research/art-as-research.md

 See Zach's [portfolio here](http://zach.li/).

-## Giving a language to artistic research
+## Giving language to artistic research
 There is not one set way to talk about art as research but let's take a look at a few approaches.
 Note that these are exclusive categories and many works operate as research in multiple ways.

 ### Practice Led vs Practice Based